fillmula/jsonclasses/README.md

 [![License][license-image]][license-url]
 [![PR Welcome][pr-image]][pr-url]

-The modern declarative data flow and data graph framework for the AI empowered generation.
+JSONClasses is a data flow pipeline and data graph framework written in Python.

-JSONClasses eliminates the separated and redundant coding of data sanitization, data validation, data format converting and data serialization.

-JSONClasses transforms all the redundant procedures into declarative annotations and markers defined right on the dataclasses.

-Just like how React.js changed the paradigms of frontend development, JSONClasses aims leading the transforming of the insdustry backend development standards.
+It supports data sanitization, data validation, data transformation, data presentation, data serialization, data graphing and data querying.
+It eliminates the redundant coding of the process by an intuitive and innovative declarative manner.

 ## How JSONClasses Works?

-JSONClasses is built on top of Python dataclasses.
-With the great metaprogramming functionalities that Python dataclasses offers, we can easily extend it into a great DSL for declaring data structures, transforming rules and validation rules.
+JSONClasses uses several Python features like type hinting and dataclasses.
+With the great metaprogramming functionalities that Python offers, we can easily extend it into a great DSL for declaring data structures, transforming rules and validation rules.

 ## Why Not Create Another DSL?